sakshiiiir/portfolio/README.md

 ## Education

-**Master's in Data Science**  GPA 3.7/4
-Indiana University Bloomington, Aug 2022 - May 2024
+**Master's in Data Science** | Indiana University Bloomington, Aug 2022 - May 2024

-**BTech in Electronics and Telecommunication**  GPA 9.04/10 Vishwakarma Institute of Technology, Aug 2017 - May 2021
+**BTech in Electronics and Telecommunication**  | Vishwakarma Institute of Technology, Aug 2017 - May 2021

 ## Work Experience

 **Hoosier Community Network - Data Analyst**, Jun 2024 - Present
-- Orchestrated 5+ data pipelines using Azure Data Factory to process and store raw CSV, Excel, XML, and JSON data from the US Census across 70+ counties in Azure Blob Storage, which enhanced data discoverability and improved storage efficiency.
+- Orchestrated 5+ data pipelines in Azure Data Factory to process and store U.S. Census data for 70+ Indiana counties in Azure Blob Storage, improving data discoverability.
+Reduced data errors by 30% through API testing in Postman.
+Optimized data in Azure Synapse Analytics using SQL, boosting query performance and enhancing reporting efficiency by 20%.
+Developed Power BI dashboards with DAX and Power Query to visualize time-series and geospatial data, incorporating 10+ KPIs to track educational trends.
-- Performed API testing in Postman to validate data integrity and correctness, which resulted in 30% reduction in data errors and enhanced overall data reliability for stakeholders.
-- Created analytical dashboards in PowerBi with DAX and Power Query to visualize time-series and geospatial education data, to make data-driven decisions.

 **Magna International, USA - Data Scientist**, May 2023 - Aug 2023
-- Developed python ETL pipeline to extract sensor data via APIs, performed imputation and cleaning, and stored it in InfluxDB, effectively managing 80+ GB of time-series big data from 10+ sensors, optimizing data consistency.
-- Integrated the database with Grafana utilizing APIs to create interactive dashboards for time series forecasting using ARIMA for sensor anomaly detection, resulting in 20% improvement in operational functions through real-time monitoring .
-- Classified chiller tank flow using statistical models - logistic regression, decision trees, random forest, with power consumption data from 100+ injection molding machines, resulting in 10% reduction in malfunctions.
-- Analyzed chiller efficiency using chiller metrics, identified seasonality trends, and visualized the efficiency curve in Grafana, resulting in a 20% improvement in performance.
+- Developed a Python ETL pipeline to extract sensor data via APIs, perform imputation and cleaning, and store it in InfluxDB, effectively managing 80+ GB of time-series data from 10+ sensors and optimizing data consistency.
+Integrated InfluxDB with Grafana using APIs to create interactive dashboards for time series forecasting with ARIMA, improving sensor anomaly detection and enhancing operational functions by 20% through real-time monitoring.
+Implemented statistical models, including logistic regression, decision trees, and random forests, to classify chiller tank flow based on power consumption data from 100+ injection molding machines, reducing malfunctions by 10%.
+Analyzed chiller efficiency using chiller metrics, identified seasonal trends, and visualized the efficiency curve in Grafana, resulting in a 20% performance improvement.

 **Continental, India - Data Scientist**, Aug 2021 - May 2022
-- Collaborated on improving vehicle speed control in Advanced Driver Assistance Systems - ADAS by developing a PointNet++ drop-in drop-out classifier and integrating sensor radar data, increasing responsiveness by 20%.
-- Extracted point cloud from MongoDB using 10+ APIs for data integration, which optimized data flow and reduced data retrieval errors by 15%.
-- Pre-processed point cloud data by extracting 3D positions and relative speeds, linking with semantic segmentation classes, and preparing input features, which led to a 25% increase in data integration efficiency.
-- Deployed and maintained the model in ADAS, monitored performance using Tableau dashboards, improving model stability by 10%.
+- Collaborated on enhancing vehicle speed control in Advanced Driver Assistance Systems (ADAS) by developing a PointNet++ drop-in drop-out classifier and integrating sensor radar data, improving responsiveness by 20%.
+Extracted point cloud data from MongoDB using 10+ APIs for data integration, optimizing data flow and reducing retrieval errors by 15%.
+Pre-processed point cloud data by extracting 3D positions and relative speeds, linking with semantic segmentation classes, and preparing input features, which increased data integration efficiency by 25%.
+Deployed and maintained the model in ADAS, monitoring performance with Tableau dashboards, resulting in a 10% improvement in model stability

 **Anubhooti Solutions, Pune, India - Machine Learning Engineer**, Jan 2021 - May 2021
-- Gathered and stored over 100+ device recordings as WAV files in Azure Data Lake Storage, ensuring secure and organized data storage, which enhanced the reliability data processing.
-- Performed data segmentation, normalization, and FFT feature extraction on audio recordings using librosa, which improved data quality and enhanced model performance.
-- Applied Support Vector Machine -SVM for audio classification, optimized through grid search and 10-fold cross-validation, resulting in 80% accuracy and improved classification performance.
+- Gathered and stored over 100 device recordings as WAV files in Azure Data Lake Storage, ensuring secure and organized data management, which enhanced the reliability of data processing.
+Performed data segmentation, normalization, and FFT feature extraction on audio recordings using librosa, improving data quality and model performance.
+Applied a Support Vector Machine (SVM) for audio classification, optimized through grid search and 10-fold cross-validation, achieving 80% accuracy and enhancing classification performance.

 ## Projects